🌐 Developer Guide: SQL Dialects¶

 🔒 Current Limitation¶

-Expressions containing multiple logical parts (e.g. AND
+Expressions containing multiple logical parts (e.g. AND, OR) are not yet parsed or grouped.

 🧠 TODO¶